loverajoel/timeance.js/README.md

-# Timeance.js
+# Timeance.js ES6

-Abstract library for track loadtimes
+Abstract library for track loadtimes implemented in ES6

 **Note:** This is in development mode.